ghajba/wp-editor/README.md

  * force parameter added to update every draft even if it was changed locally later than on the server
  * number of fetched drafts is defineable from the command line as an argument, the default stays as 25
+ * categories are always verified when posting to WordPress: if a category is not defined in the blog, the post won't be sent to the blog
+ * optional tag-verification can be enabled: if enabled and a new tag is defined in the post, the post will be rejected and not sent to WordPress

 ### Version 0.3